Dog Immune Support Supplement

 Senior dogs benefit most from comprehensive formulas that address immune decline alongside related aging concerns — gut health, cognitive support (DHA), joint inflammation (omega-3s), and oral health.
 A multi-target supplement that covers these interconnected areas provides more value than a single-target immune booster for aging dogs.

-An all-in-one supplement worth knowing about: Plentum Advanced K9 Microbiome Care delivers probiotics, prebiotics, postbiotics, vitamins, minerals, and colostrum in a single daily sachet — designed for dogs of all ages, just mix into food.
+An all-in-one supplement worth knowing about: Plentum Advanced K9 Microbiome Care delivers prebiotic fiber, postbiotics, colostrum, omega-3, vitamins, and minerals in a single daily sachet — designed for dogs of all ages, just mix into food.

 References